YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 Source B: Taken from my thesis; for the exact citation, refer to my thesis pdf.

-The exisitng vizualizations will be redesigned as it will probably need to more streamlined to be more persuasive.
-Currently, they have too much infomarmation and less specific to the US audience.
-The vizualizations will focus on on how the American perfrom relative to the other systems.
-Depending of the length of the story, I might be doing a deeper dive in the 'regulation' indicator to see if there are additional insights for America.
+The existing visualizations will be redesigned as it will probably need to more streamlined to be more persuasive.
+Currently, they have too much information and less specific to the US audience.
+The visualizations will focus on how America perform relative to the other systems.
+Depending on the length of the story, I might be doing a deeper dive into the 'regulation' indicator to see if there are additional insights for America.

 ## C.Method and Medium
 I will be using Shorthand to show my story.
+Tools like datwrapper, tableau, and rawgraphs will be used to create the charts needed to drive my story.

 The plan for the next two weeks are:
 - week 1: generating the charts with story outline for feedback
 - week 2: refine the charts and story outline; transferred it to Shorthand